chicken-sando/chicken-sando/README.md

 ## X-factor

 Does this sandwich do something out of the ordinary and does it work to the favor of the overall sandwich?
+Note: sandwiches can do things here that overall takes away from the chicken sandwich and receive negative points.

-Numeric 0-3
+Numeric -5-5

 ## Calculation